kedomingo/simple-docker-laravel/README.md

 ### mailcatcher

-SMTP server running at port 1025 used to test email sending.
+An SMTP server running is at port 1025.
+This can be used to test email sending.
 Access the emails using its builtin webmail client at http://localhost:1080/